Coinbase Review 2026

 - Your USD balance is FDIC insured up to $250,000 through partner banks like any traditional bank account

-- The cleanest, most Apple-like interface in crypto - I set up my parents on it in under 5 minutes
+- The cleanest, most Apple-like interface in crypto - consistently rated the easiest onboarding in the category by independent reviewers

 - Coinbase One at $29.99/month wipes out all trading fees if you trade more than about $6,000 monthly